Welcome to Pueblo Community College

 - Associate of Arts

-- Associate of Arts – Business Management, Early Childhood Education and Psychology
+- Associate of Arts – Early Childhood Education and Psychology

 - Associate of Science

-- Associate of Applied Science – Automotive Service Technology, Cosmetology, Early Childhood Education, Nursing, and Welding
+- Associate of Applied Science – Automotive Service Technology, Early Childhood Education, Nursing, and Welding

-- Certificates – Automotive, Cosmetology, Early Childhood Education (Director, Group Leader and Infant Toddler), Nurse Aide, Practical Nursing, Southwest Regional Law Enforcement Academy and Welding
+- Certificates – Agriculture, Automotive, Cosmetology, Early Childhood Education (Director, Group Leader and Infant Toddler), Emergency Medical, Nurse Aide, Practical Nursing, Law Enforcement Academy, Paramedic, and Welding

-We have transfer articulation agreements with Fort Lewis College located in Durango, Colorado and can assist you with transferring to Fort Lewis College or to any other four-year college.
+We have transfer articulation agreements with Fort Lewis College located in Durango, Colorado and can assist you with transferring to any other four-year college.

 PCC Southwest Site

-The Southwest Site located in Durango, Colorado, provides educational programs and services to the citizens of Archuleta County in the southwest corner of Colorado.
+The Southwest Site located in Bayfield, Colorado, provides educational programs and services to the citizens of Archuleta County in the southwest corner of Colorado.
 Modern facilities and up-to-date technology are provided for students.
-A full-service enrollment and academic advising center (Go!Zone) are available from the Mancos campus.
+A full-service enrollment and academic advising center (Go!Zone) are available.
 There is an online bookstore for purchasing textbooks and other supplies.
-Students can enroll in transfer degree options or career and technical pathways to prepare for transfer to four-year colleges or a career in business and industry.
+Students can enroll in transfer degree options or career and technical pathways to prepare for transfer to four-year colleges.

 We offer the following degrees and certifications: